 On February 3, 2017, we acquired 100% interest in Pfizer Inc.'s ("Pfizer") HIS business for total cash consideration of approximately \$260.0 million (net of estimated working capital adjustments paid at closing), which was financed with existing cash balances and a \$75 million three-year interest-only seller note.
 We also issued 3.2 million shares of our common stock.
 The fair value of the common shares issued to Pfizer was determined based on the closing price of our common shares on the issuance date, discounted to reflect a contractual lock-up period whereby Pfizer cannot transfer the shares, subject to certain exceptions, until the earlier of (i) the expiration of Pfizer's services to us in the related transitional services agreement or (ii) eighteen months from the closing date.
-Additionally, Pfizer also may be entitled up to an additional \$225 million in cash contingent consideration based on the achievement of performance targets for the combined company for the three years ending December 31, 2019 ("Earmout Period").
-In the event that the sum of our Adjusted EBITDA as defined in the Amended and Restated Stock and Asset Purchase Agreement between us and Pfizer (the "HIS Purchase Agreement") for the three years in the Earnout Period (the "Cumulative Adjusted EBITDA") is equal to or exceeds approximately \$1 billion ("the "Earnout Target"), then Pfizer will be entitled to receive the full amount of the earmout.
-In the event that the Cumulative Adjusted EBITDA is equal to or greater than 85% of the Earmout Target (but less than the Earnout Target), Pfizer will be entitled to receive the corresponding percentage of the earnout.
+Additionally, Pfizer also may be entitled up to an additional \$225 million in cash contingent consideration based on the achievement of performance targets for the combined company for the three years ending December 31, 2019 ("Earnout Period").
+In the event that the sum of our Adjusted EBITDA as defined in the Amended and Restated Stock and Asset Purchase Agreement between us and Pfizer (the "HIS Purchase Agreement") for the three years in the Earnout Period (the "Cumulative Adjusted EBITDA") is equal to or exceeds approximately \$1 billion ("the "Earnout Target"), then Pfizer will be entitled to receive the full amount of the earnout.
+In the event that the Cumulative Adjusted EBITDA is equal to or greater than 85% of the Earnout Target (but less than the Earnout Target), Pfizer will be entitled to receive the corresponding percentage of the earnout.
 In the event that the Cumulative Adjusted EBITDA is less than 85% of the Earnout Target, then no earnout amount will be earned by Pfizer.
-The fair value of the contingent consideration was determined using a Monte Carlo simulation model.
-The model includes several assumptions including the probability of achieving the Cumulative Adjusted EBITDA, market price of risk and asset volatility of comparable companies.
+The initial fair value of the earn-out was determined by employing a Monte Carlo simulation in a risk neutral framework.
+The underlying simulated variable was adjusted EBITDA.
+The adjusted EBITDA volatility estimate was based on a study of historical asset volatility for a set of comparable public companies.
+The model includes other assumptions including the market price of risk, which was calculated as the weighted average cost of capital ("WACC") less the long term risk free rate.
 We believe that the acquisition of the HIS business, which includes IV pumps, solutions and consumable devices complements our pre-existing business by creating a company that has a complete infusion therapy product portfolio.
 We believe that the acquisition significantly enhances our global footprint and platform for continued competitiveness and growth.